Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric: Summary and Future work

 \section{Summary and Future work}

 We have developed a precise perturbative solution to Eq.\,\eqref{eq:Fokker-Planck} and used it to calculate the heat generated in the environment when the external parameters of a small stochastic system are varied in time.
 In so doing, we derived a new formula for the thermodynamic metric and all correction terms at the same order in the perturbation theory.
-We showed that this formula can be written as a previously established formula for the metric, plus calculable corrections depending on the length scale $x_0$.

-In future work, it may prove instructive to study possible interpretations of contributions to $\langle\Delta Q\rangle$ from higher-order terms in Eq.\,\eqref{eq:solution-to-FP-equation}.
-Both \cite{sivak2012} and \cite{zulkowski2015-optcontrol-overdamped} propose formulae for thermodynamic metrics but do not establish the class of potentials for which those formulae are valid.
-The formula for the thermodynamic metric we have derived, Eq.\,\eqref{eq:thermodynamic_metric}, holds for potentials $\pot$ such that both $\pot$ and the associated Schr\"{o}dinger potential $\Schrpot$ are confining.
-We have shown that for a subset of such potentials, namely, those in Eq.\,\eqref{eq:polynomial-potential}, the formula Eq.\eqref{eq:p-metric} of \cite{zulkowski2015-optcontrol-overdamped} is approximately valid.
-In future work it would be interesting to determine the broadest class of potentials for which the formulae of \cite{sivak2012} and \cite{zulkowski2015-optcontrol-overdamped} hold, and to further study the relationships between them and Eq.\,\eqref{eq:thermodynamic_metric}.
+Both \cite{sivak2012} and \cite{zulkowski2015-optcontrol-overdamped} propose formulas for thermodynamic metrics but do not establish the class of potentials for which those formulas are valid.
+The formula we have derived, given by Eq.\,\eqref{eq:thermodynamic_metric}, holds for potentials $\pot$ such that both $\pot$ and the associated Schr\"{o}dinger potential $\Schrpot$ are confining.
+We have shown that for a subset of such potentials, namely, those in Eq.\,\eqref{eq:polynomial-potential}, the formula given by Eq.\eqref{eq:p-metric} of \cite{zulkowski2015-optcontrol-overdamped} is approximately valid.

+We found that the expansion in $\nu$ has an emergent local diffeomorphism symmetry not present in the original formula, given by Eq.\eqref{eq:heat-production}, for average heat production.
+Every term of this expansion transforms as a tensor of this diffeomorphism symmetry.
+Restricting to the symmetric 2-tensor (metric) in the expansion, we explicitly worked out the equations for an optimal protocol.
+These equations of motion describe geodesics in the space of control parameters.

-Additional directions for future research include extending the perturbation theory to underdamped systems, and to higher spatial dimensions.
-The latter will depend on the spectral properties of the Schr\"{o}dinger operator in higher dimensions.
+In future work, it would be interesting to study the physical interpretation of the tensors $\boldsymbol{\Xi}^{(w)}$ for $w\geq 3$, and to develop methods of calculating $\boldsymbol{\Lambda}^{\text{opt}}$ when these tensors are retained in the Lagrangian.
+Additional directions for future research include extending the perturbation theory to underdamped systems and to higher spatial dimensions.
+For the latter, much of the formalism developed here will be applicable, but it will be necessary to study the spectral properties of the Schr\"{o}dinger operator in higher dimensions.

-As we have seen, the harmonic potential Eq.\,\eqref{eq:harmonic-oscillator-potential} gives rise to a flat geometry in control space.
-It would be interesting to consider inverse problems of the following variety: given a geometry in control space, what is the potential that gives rise to that geometry?
+In this paper, we derived a formula for the thermodynamic metric corresponding to the confining potential $\Schrpot$.
+This invites the following question: given a metric, what is the class of potentials that give rise to it?
+This may be especially interesting and tractable in the case of two-dimensional Riemannian geometries.